eddardd/IntroductoryOTML/IntroductoryOTML/README.md

 # IntroductoryOTML

 This repository contains the code and presentation for the lecture "Introduction of Optimal Transport for Machine Learning", for third year undergraduate students @ Universidade Federal do Ceará (UFC).
+You may find the presentation on the following link: [[Presentation]](https://eddardd.github.io/TalksAndPresentations/IntroductoryOTML/)

 For executing the code here presented, you will need the following packages,